Conveuropean logo

 Berlin from the victory column

-The 3rd of October is a national holiday when the German celebrate their "Unity Day" (Tag der Deutschen Einheit).
+The 3rd of October is a national holiday when Germans celebrate their "Unity Day" (Tag der Deutschen Einheit).
 This is normally a really good day to walk along the "Straße des 17.
-Juni", since it''s open only to pedestrian traffic.
-I did that walk last year, visited the column and shot the picture you can observe above.
+Juni", since it's open only to pedestrian traffic.
+I did that walk last year, visited the column, and shot the picture you can observe above.

 Visiting the only lighthouse in Bavaria